The Old Guard (franchise): Background

-Comic series
+Comic book series

 The Old Guard: Opening Fire (2017)

 The Old Guard is the first chapter of the series, with five issues released from February 22, 2017, to June 21, 2017.
 The full version was released on August 30, 2017.
 It was written by Greg Rucka and illustrated by Leandro Fernández.
 A Woman's History Month cover was made by Nicola Scott who was later an artist on part of the third series.

 The Old Guard: Force Multiplied (2019–20)

 The Old Guard: Force Multiplied is the second chapter of the series and was released with five issues on December 18, 2019 to July 15, 2020.
 The full version was released on September 16, 2020.

 The Old Guard: Tales Through Time (2020–21)

 The Old Guard: Tales Through Time is the third chapter of the series and was released with six issues on April 21, 2021 to September 22, 2021.
 The full version was released on December 15, 2021.
 Unlike the last two chapters, this series was more of an anthology series made by various writers like Brian Michael Bendis, Kelly Sue DeConnick, Matt Fraction, Vita Ayala, Jason Aaron, David F. Walker, and artists like Valentine De Landro, Nicola Scott, Michael Avon Oeming, Rafael Albuquerque, Mike Henderson, Matthew Clark, and Kano.